alifuatsakaci/My-Cprogramming-Work/README.md

 # My-Cprogramming-Work
-Repository of what I am learning and working on during Algorithm and Programming lecture.
-File will be updated project to project until end of the semester.
+This repository contains my lab exercises and projects from the Algorithm and Programming course, part of my Electronics and Communication Engineering degree.
+The content focuses on fundamental C language programming concepts, algorithms, and problem-solving techniques.
+Repository will be updated as the course progresses.